A Multi-Task Perspective for Link Prediction with New Relation Types and Nodes

 \section{A Multi-Task Perspective on Inductive Learning of New Relation Types}

-In the previous section we noted that accurate prediction of missing triplets in a test graph with completely new relation types requires the test graph to exhibit the same predictive patterns as the training graph.
-Expanding upon this concept, we next define a predictive pattern through the notion of exchangeability and describe a task as a set of relation types sharing the same predictive patterns.
-This allows us to frame the problem of predicting with new relation types as a multi-task problem, where learning the different predictive patterns reduces to learning all tasks.
+In the previous section we noted that accurate prediction of missing triplets in a test graph with completely new relation types requires the test graph to exhibit the \revision{similar} predictive patterns as the training graph.
+Expanding upon this concept, we next define a predictive pattern through the notion of \revision{relation type} exchangeability and describe a task as a set of relation types sharing the same predictive patterns.
+This allows us to frame the problem of predicting with new relation types as \revision{entailing multiple tasks}, where \revision{we learn different predictive patterns for each task}.
 Correctly performing on all tasks will then result in accurate predictions of test triplets having new relation types, as long as we can identify to which task they belong to.